avishaan/codehatcher.github.io/_posts/2019-04-19-backlog-story-delivery.md

 6. able to be downloaded/tested by Head of Engineering, Head of Product, PM, and QA.
 ## Exceptions
 ### LOE Adjustment
-As a engineer, if you start a story and you realize that the LOE is not what you expected or that you need to take a substantially different implementation path than what you had allowed for during the IPM, you should let the PM know.
+As an engineer, if you start a story and you realize that the LOE is not what you expected or that you need to take a substantially different implementation path than what you had allowed for during the IPM, you should let the PM know.
 This is especially important if it looks like it will take considerably longer than originally pointed.
 This is because there may be other more important priorities.
 ### Restart Implementation
-As an engineer if you start down an implementation path and then you realize you need to “restart from the beginning of your branch,” it is best to revert commits to the start of the branch and then resume instead of just removing the branch and starting over.
+As an engineer, if you start down an implementation path and then you realize you need to “restart from the beginning of your branch,” it is best to revert commits to the start of the branch and then resume instead of just removing the branch and starting over.
 This process gives the lead engineer a chance to work with the PM to decide if we should proceed down the new path from a technical standpoint given the original implementation didn’t work or even get another engineer to help with the initial implementation in case there was something small that needed to be changed

 ## Outro
 The above process is meant to be a starting point potentially requiring some adjustments to your current workflow.
 Keep in mind, some of the processes are purposefully not flexible and require discipline or focus.
 It may take time to enable that in a team but will be worth the investment.